HeyMarcy/productPage/README.md

   `yarn build` will bundle everything up on your `/dist` folder

 ### To-Dos:
-- Add responsive header
+- [ ] Add responsive header.
-- Add 'emotion' and refactor components to include styles.
+- [ ] Add 'emotion' and refactor components to include styles.
+- [x] Create buttonList component.
+- [x] Create json for product data.
-- Create state to hold selections.
+- [ ] Create state to hold selections.
-- Create 'select color' and 'select size' components using ButtonList.
+- [ ] Create 'select color' and 'select size' components using ButtonList.
-- Create style for disabled buttons (and disable the 'M' size button).
+- [ ] Create style for disabled buttons (and disable the 'M' size button).
-- Create hover and selected styles for buttons.
+- [ ] Create hover and selected styles for buttons.
-- Adjust and refine vertical rythm.
+- [ ] Adjust and refine vertical rythm.